prosperReigns/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 A program that converts all lowercase letters to uppercase letters.

 this program takes a string as input, checks if its lowercased if true it is converted to uppercase

+## 6-cap_string.

+a program that capitalize the first letter of every word in a sentence